 Made-up of an intricate network of muscles, bones, vertebrae, discs, and ligaments, the spine is one of the most complex structures in the human body and is quite literally the backbone of our anatomy.
 As with everything else in the human body, the bones in the spine are prone to deterioration over time due to the tension and stress that they endure, and added to this is the fact that, since it’s a narrow column filled with sensitive nerve tissue, any change in the structural integrity of the spine can affect the spinal nerves, thus making a degenerative spine diagnosis a serious but not an uncommon condition.

-Akin to arthritis in hands, this condition of the spine is caused by degeneration of the cartilage in the spinal joints, which causes the bones to grind against each other, resulting in inflammation, nerve irritation, and development of bony lumps
+This condition of the spine is caused by degeneration of the cartilage in the spinal joints, which causes the bones to grind against each other, resulting in inflammation, nerve irritation, and development of bony lumps.

 Degenerative Disc Disease